 It's Vegas and thus, it's hot!
 If you've got small children this is a wonderful thing to do with them: one of the best options for cooling down from the desert heat is to visit the Children's Park and Playground at the popular outdoor Town Square Shopping Mall.
 With a number of play areas that are either in shade, in trees, or in a fountain, your kids will have fun and stay cool.

 Las Vegas has a state-of-the-art arcade that's attracting droves of tourists, both young and old.
 GameWorks is located at Town Square.
 GameWorks offers more than 200 of the hottest games organized into several themed attraction areas within the facility.
 You and your kids can try your hand at newer games like Dance Revolution and Indy 500 or experience old favorites such as PacMan, Centipede, and Asteroids.
+If your child like gaming, they'll love GameWorks.
 Located At Town Square.

 Getting high in Vegas is pretty easy on a hot air balloon ride!
 Vegas Balloon Rides offers a spectacular bird's-eye view of the Las Vegas valley, including the city, residential and desert areas.
 The adventure starts bright and early and begins with free pickup at your hotel.
 If you don't need a hotel pickup, you'll meet at the Vegas Balloon Rides office located at 4390 Polaris Ave., and head to the launch site with the rest of the group.
 Here, you'll listen to a safety briefing and sign a waiver before your balloon ride.
 Watch the 10-story-high balloon inflate right before your eyes.
 Once it's ready for takeoff, you'll climb into the gondola.
 You may feel the butterflies flutter in your stomach, but we promise it'll be smooth sailing.
+This attraction is ideal for teens but also good for older kids.
 Read more..

 If you're looking for fun things to do in Vegas try Voodoo Zipline.
 Stretched between two of the Rio's skyscrapers, the VooDoo Zipline at the Rio Las Vegas sends riders on a breathtaking journey as they soar above the neon playground of The Strip.
 First, attendants strap guests securely into a tandem seat, suspended nearly 500 feet in the air by strong metal cables.
 Then, as the riders' friends cheer from the Rio's 51st floor patio, the double-seater zipline throne flies at 33 mph over an expanse of pools, palm trees, and tall buildings.
 Located at Rio Hotel.